USDA South Dakota Hay 04/18 13:45

 All prices per ton, unless noted, FOB the stack.

-the end of the weekend.
-All hay and straw sold by the ton FOB, unless
+to help alleviate the dry soils.
+All hay and straw sold by the ton FOB,

 Sun-cured Alfalfa pellets: 15 pct 245.00; 17 pct 250.00.
 Alfalfa Meal: 17